-DoC 5.1: Test reports on VOC emissions using one of the following test methods showing either the total VOC emission or individual emission rates as outlined in Table 2
+DoC 8.1: Test reports on VOC emissions using one of the following test methods showing individual emission rates as outlined in Table 1

-- a) ASTM D5116-06 Standard Guide for Small-Scale Environmental Chamber Determination of Volatile Organic Emissions from Indoor Materials/Products; or - b) ASTM D6670-01(2007) Standard Practice for Full-Scale Chamber Determination of Volatile Organic Emissions from Indoor Materials/Products. - DoC 5.2: If not tested within 3 days, a copy of the lab instructions for sample preparation for delivery to the laboratory. - DoC 5.3: A copy of a valid Certificate of Compliance (GREENGUARD Gold certificate), stating that the product meets the chemical emissions requirements for UL GREENGUARD Certification; or - DoC 5.4: Evidence of existing product equivalency to the WELL Building standard
+- a) ASTM D5116-06 Standard Guide for Small-Scale Environmental Chamber Determination of Volatile Organic Emissions from Indoor Materials/Products; or - b) ASTM D6670-01(2007) Standard Practice for Full-Scale Chamber Determination of Volatile Organic Emissions from Indoor Materials/Products. - c) ISO 16000 part 9, 10 and 11.

+DoC 8.2: If not tested within 3 days, a copy of the lab instructions for sample preparation for delivery to the laboratory.

+DoC 8.3: A copy of a valid Certificate of Compliance (GREENGUARD Gold certificate), stating that the product meets the chemical emissions requirements for UL GREENGUARD Certification.